 What are the signs of an abusive partner?

 - Micromanaging and keeping track of every detail about their spouse.

 - Sudden bursts of anger and violence.
 Often with accusations of infidelity.

 - Controlling personal choice and opinions such as regarding birth control or what to wear.

 - Constantly demeaning their partner through insults

-“They are sexually abusive assuming that consent in the past means interest to participate in sexual act in the future.” says UN Women.
+“They are sexually abusive assuming that consent in the past means interest to participate in the sexual activity in the future,” says UN Women.

 How should we help victims and survivors?

 UN Women advises we listen to, and believe them because opening up is a step toward the light.
 We should create safe spaces for survivors to share their experiences without suppressing emotions.